Past Shows: Seriously Entertaining

 SEPTEMBER 2019: NO SLEEP TIL

-In September, House of SpeakEasy kicked off its fall season with a special Brooklyn Book Festival-theme “No Sleep Till.”
+Seriously Entertaining stayed wide awake as we kicked off its fall season with September’s special Brooklyn Book Festival theme, “No Sleep Till.”
 The evening’s program featured Award-winning historian William Dalrymple, who shed light on the first corporate empire: The East India Company; Lambda Literary Award-winning novelist Nicole Dennis-Benn recounted her turbulent immigration story and why she came to America to live and not to die; Brooklyn-born and raised Torrey Maldonado discussed the duality of life living in the projects and his college education at Vassar; and Rona Jaffe Award and Italo Calvino Award–winner Helen Phillips shared how she turned her Achilles’ heel into a superpower.

 View photos from the show.